-In 2007, the GA EPD established a TMDL for "Seventy Four Stream Segments in the Ocmulgee River Basin for Fecal Coliform" (TMDL).
-The TMDL recommends that all wastewater treatment facilities with the potential to discharge fecal coliform bacteria will be required to meet effluent limitations of 200 counts/100 mL.
-The fecal coliform bacteria limits in the draft permit are in compliance with the TMDL.
+A TMDL evaluation for 74 stream segments in the Ocmulgee River Basin for fecal coliform was completed by the GA EPD in 2007.
+The TMDL recommended that all municipal treatment facilities with the potential for the occurrence of fecal coliform in their discharge will be given end of pipe limits equivalent to the water quality standard of 200 counts/100 ml or less.
 In accordance with EPD's Bacteria Equivalency Strategy for Using the Optimal Indicator Organisms for WQS and NPDES Permitting, September 2022 (Bacteria Strategy) the TMDL was amended to replace fecal coliform bacteria with E. coli.
-The E. coli limits of 126 counts/100 mL in the draft permit are in accordance with the amended TMDL requirements
+The E. coli limits of 126 counts/100 mL in the draft permit are in accordance with the amended TMDL requirements.